Americas (terminology)

 The Americas, also known as America, are lands of the Western Hemisphere, composed of numerous entities and regions variably defined by geography, politics, and culture.

-The Americas are recognised in the English-speaking world to include two separate continents: North America and South America.
-The Americas are also considered to be a single continent named America in parts of Europe, Latin America and some other areas.
+The Americas are recognized in the English-speaking world to include two separate continents: North America and South America.
+In parts of Europe and Latin America, America is considered to be a single continent, within which North and South America are regions.